sriyogesh94/dcos-docs/1.9/deploying-services/pods/technical-overview.md

 }
 ```

+**Note:** Data is not persisted through a restart of a Marathon pod.

 ## Containerizers

 Marathon pods support the [DC/OS Universal container runtime](/docs/1.9/deploying-services/containerizers/).
 The Universal container runtime [supports multiple images, such as Docker](http://mesos.apache.org/documentation/latest/container-image/).